Best Subwoofers For Home Theater AND Music.

 Subwoofer101 is the world’s first SVS affiliate.
 Rather than producing “man cave only” subwoofers, they produce subs that look nice in living/family rooms as well, while also producing the deepest sounding subs on this list.
 All subs on the list are deep sounding, but so far SVS subs consistently have the deepest sound and depth of presentation, regardless of size or price.

-Follow these links before ordering to support the Subwoofer101 website and YouTube Channel.
+Following these links before ordering can put a little change in my pocket to keep the Subwoofer101 website and YouTube Channel going.
 Ordering Factory Direct through these links ensures full Bill of Rights, including 1 year trade-up and other benefits that might not be included from dealers (like return period, etc…).

 PB12-NSD BLACK FRIDAY SPECIAL (Click here to order Factory Direct)